scc-digitalhub/docs/user/docs/components/dashboard.md

 # Landing Page

 The landing page is a central access point to reach a number of tools that are automatically run when the platform is installed.
-It provides the access to the platform components and to the monitoring subsystem of the platform.
+It provides access to the platform components and to the monitoring subsystem of the platform.

 ![Dashboard image](../images/dashboard.png)